dxdxdt/proone/doc/htbt.md

 Hostinfo frames are used to carry diagnostic and statistic data on the instance.

 **prog_ver** is a hardcoded uuid used to identify the version of Proone instances.
-The submissive host should use the value of `PRNE_PROG_VER`.
+The submissive host should return the value of `PRNE_PROG_VER` in this field.

 **boot_id** is a uuid provided by the host kernel(`/proc/sys/kernel/random/boot_id` on Linux).
 A zeroed-out uuid indicates